saeyslab/napari-sparrow/.github/instructions/_cosmx.context.md

   transcript file holding billions of rows is never materialized just to be validated.
 Both coordinate branches go through `map_partitions` for this reason; the error surfaces when `add_points_layer` materializes, i.e. still inside the `cosmx()` call.
+- Vendor CSVs that end in an incomplete line are rejected by `_reject_truncated_csv` in `_prepare_dataset`, i.e. before the output store exists. pandas pads a line with fewer fields than the header with NaN instead of raising, so a file cut off by an interrupted download or copy otherwise surfaces only when `add_points_layer` materializes, after the image layer has already been written, as a non-finite coordinate, or not at all when the cut leaves a finite but wrong value.
+Only the header and the last line are read (the tail window doubles up to a 16 MiB cap), for the transcripts, the FOV positions and, with `cells_table=True`, the counts and metadata.
+A complete last line without a final line break is only warned about, since some tools omit it.
 - Stored transcript layers use Sparrow's canonical `gene`, `x`, and `y` columns and an identity transform.
 - `cells_table=True` implies `cells_labels=True` because the table region points to the global labels layer.
 - The vendor table uses one region, `labels_{coordinate_system}`, and `_INSTANCE_KEY` holds the